What Is Mental Stimulation For Dogs? 10 Easy Ways To Provide It

 7. Name Your Dog’s Toys

-8. Rotate Your Dog’s Toys or Introduce New Ones
+8. Rotate Or Introduce New Toys

-9. Provide Puzzle Toys
+9. Use Puzzle Toys

 10. Try Agility Training